Joshua M. White

 B.A.
 Washington University in St. Louis, 2004

 “Fetva Diplomacy: The Ottoman Şeyhülislam as Trans-Imperial Intermediary.”
-Journal of Early Modern History 19, no. 2-3 (forthcoming 2015).
+Journal of Early Modern History 19, no. 2-3 (2015): 199-221.
 Special issue on cross-confessional diplomacy guest edited by Tijana Krstic and Maartje van Gelder.

 “Shifting Winds: Piracy, Diplomacy, and Trade in the Ottoman Mediterranean, 1624-1626.”
 In Well-Connected Domains: Towards an Entangled Ottoman History, edited by Pascal Firges, Tobias Graf, Christian Roth, and Gülay Tulasoğlu, 37-53.
 The Ottoman Empire and Its Heritage 57.
 Leiden: Brill, 2014.